Welcome!

 THE SCANDAL

 For the purpose of explaining details of ‘The Scandal’ in the easiest fashion, I will list below practices common with so many of The Art Middlemen, and the subsequent effects to artists, the art business, and in fact to the public at large.
 The list is not necessarily in an order.
-Also, I am not suggesting that all middlemen, be they in the art business or some other, are of the type being described here.
-There are some that prescribe to a different standard of ethics in business, are fair-minded people, and genuinely care about the plight of artists.
+Also let me make it clear again, I am not suggesting that all middlemen, be they in the art business or some other, are of the type being described here.
+There are some that prescribe to a different standard of ethics in business, are fair-minded people, and who genuinely care about the fair treatment and respectfulness shown to artists.
 However, in my experience as well as that of so many other artists, the reality is that those are very few and far between.

 1.)
-In order to sell their work and survive, obviously artists must have their works on display to the public.
+In order to sell their work and survive, obviously artists (in the fine arts) must have their works on display to the public.
 The Middlemen are in a very powerful position in that endeavor.
 They almost entirely control the walls of display – Be it gallery walls, art show and auction walls, and the ‘walls’ in the published art print market.
-There are some rare exceptions to that, such as artists who have broken off from the norms of display & marketing by showing in their own galleries/studios, or a very few successful artist groups being established who self-control the showings of their works.
+There are some rare exceptions to that, such as artists who have broken off from the norms of display & marketing by showing in their own galleries/studios, or a very few successful (and exclusive.. they too are very, very protectionist, and where incredible ego's can abound) artist groups being established who self-control the showings of their works.
+And now, those of us who have taken advantage of the Internet, showing our work on our own websites.
 Most artists however, are consumed with the time and energy needed to producing their work.
-They rarely find opportunity or time to take the matters of display & marketing of their works into their own hands, and/or, they are largely intimidated into an acceptance of the controlling Middlemen norms.
+They rarely find opportunity or time to take the matters of display & marketing of their works completely into their own hands, and/or, they are largely intimidated into an acceptance of the controlling Middlemen norms.

 The Middlemen dictate the terms and conditions:

-A) Galleries and other middlemen charge artists high prices for the work being placed on the walls.
+A) Galleries and other middlemen charge artists high prices for their work being placed on the walls.
 Galleries typically demand anywhere from 40 to 50% commissions on each sale.
 I have heard of others requiring even higher, all the way to 70%!
-Art show promoters/owners charge significant fees to artists, as well as commissions on show auction sales, and where the terms to artists in such auctions are typically a total ‘set up’ to the artist’s works being forced into a wheeling and dealing free for all.
-Art publishers not only give pittances of returns to artists in comparison to their own profits, but they also write/force contract terms and conditions putting the artists returns into speculation, and the artists freedoms as independent business people into a bondage.
+Art show promoters/owners charge significant fees to artists, as well as commissions on show auction sales, and where the terms to artists in show auction venues are typically a total ‘set up’ to the artist’s works being forced into a wheeling and dealing free for all.
+Art publishers typically not only give pittances of returns to artists in comparison to their own profits, but they also write/force contract terms and conditions typically putting the artists returns into speculation, and last but not least, the artists freedoms as independent business people into a form of bondage.

-B) Galleries, dealers, and art show people with rare exception – Do not buy art from artists to then resell.
-They take it in on ‘consignment’ with no payment what so ever to artists up front.
+B) Galleries, dealers, and art show people with very rare exception – Do not buy art from artists to then resell.
+They take it in on ‘consignment’ with no payment what-so-ever to artists up front.
 They have the incredible luxury of stocking their retail stores/venues with inventory, cost free.
 The products of this inventory represent major investments of time and labor by the artists.
 They also represent many out of pocket costs to the artists.
-Art materials, framing, and all other overhead expenses associated to the art having been produced, are not free and not cheap.
-One of these, framing, is worth mentioning in so much as that -- The Middlemen typically not only expect it to be provided by the artist and that it is of high quality, but that this expense to the artists is something the artist will not likely be allowed to recoup in the price/sale of the art.
+Art materials, framing, and all other overhead expenses associated to the art having been produced and ready for display, are not free and not cheap.
+One of these, framing, is worth mentioning in so much as that -- The Middlemen typically not only expect it to be provided by the artist and that it is of high quality, but that this expense to the artists is something the artist will not likely be allowed to recoup in the price/sale of the art!
 On the other hand, the Middleman will be gaining a profit from it at the time of the art selling.
 In concert to this, and along with commission rates, The Middlemen typically dictate (either directly or indirectly) to the artists what retail prices will be set on the artist’s works.
-This of course renders any possibility of the artist having any ability to controlling his/her end returns being viably profitable, or being able to recoup his/her costs – as nonexistent.
+This of course renders any possibility of the artist having any ability to controlling his/her end returns being viably profitable, and/or even being able to recoup his/her costs – as nonexistent.

 2.)
 The Middlemen do not allow any of the above to be put into fair consideration of discussion or negotiations with artists.
-Should an artist raise any of the issues, The Middlemen have long established lines of rhetoric or tactics (not the least of which is their power of their walls in any case) to sidestep or quickly evaporate an artists attempt to protect his/her interests.
+Should an artist raise any of these issues, even to attempt to see if they might be negotiated on and with all politeness, The Middlemen have long established lines of rhetoric or tactics (not the least of which is their power of their walls in any case) to sidestep or quickly evaporate an artists attempt to protect his/her interests.
 For example, on the issue of overhead expenses -- The Middlemen always speak at great length of this on their end, as legitimization of their terms and conditions.
 What they will not speak of, or allow in discussion of an equal fashion, is the artist’s end of this issue.
-The artists in fact have much more at stake in a total of overhead costs, investments having been made, and risks inherent in the consignment scenario.
-But The Middlemen are very adept at evading, denying or steam rolling that fact.
+The artists in fact have much more at stake in a total of overhead costs, investments having been made, and risks inherent in the consignment dictate scenario.
+But The Middlemen are very adept at evading, denying or steam rolling the facts.

 3.)
 The public at large has been, and remains almost entirely unaware of all this.
 We are living in an era where the issues of workers rights, fair business practices, and unethical/unfair exploitation of occupational groups, is not uncommon to being raised in public awareness.
-This of course is a good thing, and many who have had their plights rectified, have come to finally having their lives bettered and injustices to them attended too.
-They may not have had all of their needs and rights repaired, but they have at least had their situations become known to the public.
+This of course is a good thing where it is legitimate, and many who have had their plights rectified, have come to finally having their lives bettered and injustices to them attended too.
+They may not have had all of their needs and rights repaired, but they have at the very least had their situations become known to the public.
 They have at least had their plights reported and become known by society at large, which gives the start of some odds in their problems being focused on to possible remedy.

-Artists as people and as an occupational group, have unfortunately not come anywhere close to having the same situation finally come to them.
-Why? --- Aside from the nature of artists being largely independent people, and from one another, inherent to the sort of work they do – and, in context to the business as it exists in a dog eat dog scenario (brought largely by the effects of The Middlemen) -- The Middlemen have a vested interest in keeping everything just the way it is --- Including all the details, discussion, or news of it kept out of the public eye.
+Artists as people and as an occupational group have unfortunately not come anywhere close to having the same situation finally come to them.
+Why? --- Aside from the nature of artists being largely independent people, and from one another, inherent to the sort of work they/we do – and, in context to the business as it exists, and has largely been made to exist by others (The Middlemen) in a dog eat dog scenario ----- The Middlemen have a vested interest in keeping everything just the way it is --- Including all the details, discussion, or news of it kept out of the public eye.
 Should any of it rise even the slightest bit in any rare occasion, The Middlemen have all the tools of their rhetoric, and their power, to quickly camouflage it, deny it, and bury it.

 Aside from the ongoing effects of this to the artists, it is a situation having a hugely negative impact on the quality of culture, as art being an element.
 As Art and artists are being controlled greatly by The Middlemen, the outcome is something entirely different than if it were otherwise.
 The contributions of art coming into cultures enrichment – Which art – How much art -- Is being greatly moderated by the controls and powers of The Middlemen in the business, and over artists.